Uffizi Gallery courtyard at Piazzale degli Uffizi in Florence

 Is the Uffizi Gallery worth seeing?

-For anyone curious about Renaissance art, it is unmissable.
-Botticelli, Leonardo, Michelangelo, Raphael, Titian, Caravaggio, and Artemisia Gentileschi — all in one building.
+For anyone curious about Renaissance art, it's one of Florence's essential visits.
+Botticelli, Leonardo, Michelangelo, Raphael, Titian, Caravaggio, and Artemisia Gentileschi are all here in one building.

 Is a guided Uffizi tour worth it?